Tell us a little about yourself and/or your business.

 How has your Hispanic Heritage influenced your life and who you are today?

 Being Hispanic has influenced my life in more ways than I can count.
-For starters, I married a beautiful and strong Hispanic woman (she is from El Salvador).
-Second, we named our children with our Hispanic heritage in mind.
-Third, there is always a special connection with other Hispanics that we meet, especially with those from Colombia.
-It's like we are immediatley family!
+For starters, I married a beautiful, smart, and strong Latina woman (she is from El Salvador).
+Second, we named our children Hispanic names with our Hispanic heritage in mind.
+Third, we always have a special connection with other Hispanics that we meet, especially with those from Colombia or El Salvador!